visionscaper/mongoose-super/README.md

     var MongooseSuper   = require('mongoose-super');
     var inherit         = MongooseSuper.createInherit();

-It also possible to pass a configuration object, for now you can only specify an external logging object:
+It also possible to pass a configuration object, for now you can only specify an external logging object as configuration option:

     var inherit         = MongooseSuper.createInherit({
         logger : myLogger